JakeyGilly/JakeyGilly/README.md

 # Hey!
 I'm Jake and this is my GitHub.
 I'm from Nottinghamshire, England.

-I am a Student studying Electronic and Computer Engineering at the University of York, I enjoy music and programming.
+I am a Student studying Electronic Engineering at the University of York, I enjoy music and programming.

 I enjoy learning new things and I am always looking to learn more.
 I am also interested in learning more about the world of computers.
 I have access to GitHub Copilot to help me learn more about Programming and I am a Artic Vault Contributor.